Local pet food drive aims to keep furry friends in their homes

-During a time of record food and gas prices, feeding your furry friend can, unfortunately, become low on the list of purchases.
+BANGOR, Maine — During a time of record food and gas prices, feeding your furry friend can, unfortunately, become low on the list of priority purchases.

-To help combat that, Humana and Shaw's held a donation drive for pet food and litter for the Furry Friends Food Bank.
+To help combat that, Humana and Shaw's held a donation drive for pet food and litter for the Furry Friends Food Bank through Eastern Area Agency on Aging.

 They accomplish that by offering monthly donations of pet food to low-income adults over the age of 60.